adaltas/node-nikita/src/file/ini.coffee.md

 * `content` (object)
   Object to stringify.
 * `escape` (boolean)
-  Escape the section's header title replace '.' by '\.'.
-True by default.
+  Escape the section's header title replace '.' by '\.'; "true" by default.
 * `merge`
   Read the target if it exists and merge its content.
 * `parse`